Income Qualification

 The Boulder Housing Coalition (BHC) cooperatives have been developed with grant assistance from the City of Boulder’s affordable housing program.
 In exchange for this financial support the BHC has signed legal covenants requiring nearly all of the residents of our co-ops to income and asset qualify.
 Use the following to learn more about the income and asset qualification process

-Income qualification is the process of proving that one has lower earned income than the cooperative’s income cap.
+Income qualification is the process of proving that one has earned income below their potential cooperative’s income cap.
 Asset qualification is the process of proving one has liquid assets below $55,000.

-New residents may not move in until the income qualification process has been completed — so it’s a good idea to get it started at the beginning of the application process, since employers occasionally take a while to return the forms.
-The Membership Coordinator for the co-op you are applying to will work with you and the BHC Executive Director to make sure all the necessary paperwork is turned in.
+New residents may not move in until the income qualification process has been completed.
+It’s a good idea to get the process started at the beginning of the application process, because it can take a while to gather all the necessary income- and asset-verifying documents.
+The Membership Coordinator for your potential co-op and the BHC Director of Operations will work with you to make sure all the necessary paperwork is turned in.

 In addition to not making too much money, you must also demonstrate that you have a monthly income equal to or greater than 130% of your rent, utilities, and food.

 A household is a group of people related by blood or other legal means, such as adoption or marriage.
-The following is based on single person households.
-Larger households may make more money and still potentially qualify.
+The following income caps are based on single-person households.
+Caps are higher for larger households.

 Documented earned income sources include: